 KET is a national leader in public media, a prominent producer of instructional multimedia, and is Kentucky’s definitive source for quality educational programs and services.

 Hopkins was appointed the fourth leader of KET in its almost 50-year history in January 2010.
 Under her leadership, KET has restructured, increased efficiencies, and implemented new technologies to expand local and educational content on all platforms.

 In 2011, Hopkins received the National Advocacy Award from the Association of Public Television Stations and was appointed by the U.S. Secretary of Education to the inaugural board of Digital Promise (National Center for Research in Advanced Information and Digital Technologies).

-She serves on the Public Broadcasting Service (PBS) Board of Directors and is past chair of the National Educational Telecommunications Association (NETA) Board of Directors.
-Hopkins also serves on the Organization of State Broadcast Executives Board of Directors, Digital Promise Board of Directors, Kentucky Blood Center Board of Directors, and the University of Kentucky College of Communications & Information Studies National Advisory Board.
+She serves on the Public Broadcasting Service (PBS) Board of Directors, is co-chair of the Organization of State Broadcast Executives Board of Directors, and is past chair of the National Educational Telecommunications Association (NETA) Board of Directors.
+Hopkins also serves on the Digital Promise Board of Directors, Kentucky Blood Center Board of Directors, and the University of Kentucky College of Communications & Information Studies National Advisory Board.

 Hopkins is focused on developing innovative educational resources and strengthening KET’s partnership with the Kentucky Department of Education and other state and national institutions to provide highly-regarded and effective professional development resources, and multimedia content for the classroom that support student achievement.